Live Streaming Pricing Comparison: How Much Does Video Streaming Cost [2024 Update]

 Your camera can make or break the quality of your broadcast.
 Smartphone video cameras are quite capable these days, but businesses and pro broadcasters will likely opt to invest in a dedicated professional-grade camera.

-To determine which camera you’ll need, a number of factors come into play.
+To determine which camera you’ll need, several factors come into play.
 These include:

 However, if you plan to broadcast regularly, your best bet is to invest in a trusty camera.
 Live streaming cameras can cost up to $5,000+ for a TV broadcast-quality camera, but you can purchase a solid mid-range camera with excellent video quality for roughly $2,000.